Pet Protect Header Image

 Can I take out cover if my pet's vaccinations aren't up to date?

 Yes you can, but be aware that we don't cover illnesses that relate to your pet not having received the recommended vaccinations.
-We advise you take your pet to the vet as soon as possible for its vaccines.

 My pet is healthy.
 Why would I need Pet Insurance?